 You will be emailed a link to complete the online version of the STG Dyslexia Screening Questionnaire.
 This questionnaire is completed by yourself.
 In addition, you will receive a list of optional records to obtain from your child's school.
 The more information you provide about your child's language development, the better your examiner can assist you.

-You can book the appointment right after you register, however, make sure you give yourself enough time to complete the questionnaire and obtain the information from your child's school.
+You can book the appointment right after you register, however, make sure you give yourself enough time to complete the questionnaire.

 First you will meet with your examiner, who is a professional highly trained in evaluating learning disabilities.
 Together you'll go over the questionnaire and the records from the school to determine a pattern of strengths and weaknesses that is common with learning difficulties.